BinFlush/striptest/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

+There is a test suite, which is run with `just test` (it needs python with numpy, node and [just](https://github.com/casey/just)).
+It checks that the Python script still reproduces the examples in this README, and that the website agrees with the Python script on a few thousand random settings.

 # FAQ
 * **How am I supposed to use the computer in a darkroom?**

 Most people take some sort of notes when working in the darkroom.
 Many use an analog notebook, some use an ipad.
 Whatever your notetaking equipment may be, the data from this script can be easily transferred to the notes by hand.
 The intended use is, for this only to be used on a laptop in lights-on scenarios, while planning your next step.
 When lights go out, the laptop should hibernate, or at least by some means expel no light.
 As long as the data is transferred to your processing notes.

 If the "Count" numbers are difficult to memorize, they may be written on a scrap piece of paper, which can be referred to during exposure.

+With the website, the laptop can be swapped for a phone, which makes the planning part a lot less clumsy.
+The rest still applies though: a phone screen is a very effective way of fogging paper, so it goes face down or out of the room before the paper comes out.

 * **Why not build an Arduino based f-stop timer since it's cheap?**